jones58/personal-knowledge-wiki/CSS/CSS notes.md

 The `::before` selector creates a pseudo-element which is the first child of the selected element, while the `::after` selector creates a pseudo-element which is the last child of the selected element.

-The `@media` at-rule, also known as a media query, is used to conditionally apply CSS.
-Media queries are commonly used to apply CSS based on the viewport width using the `max-width` and `min-width` properties.